RaymondDoerr/emp/README.md

 Refer to the following images for frame placement on the various extrusions:
 **Images here**

-The weatherseal is placed on last, if want the weatherseal placed flush along the inner side of the extrusion.
-If you purchased the same brand I did, many times the adhesive isn't aligned, use this to your advantage so you don't have any exposed adhesive.

-**Images here**

-Once the weather seal is in place, attach the doors to the extrusions, at this step only the 4 corners need to actually attach.

 Slide/place the side_clip_frame.stl and hinge_frame.stl parts under their respective _panel.
-You may have to loosen them if you used hammerheads.
+You may have to loosen them a tad if you used hammerheads.

-With the panel installed and attached to the magnets, tighten the _frame.stl parts **through** the _panel.stls with the guideholes provided.
+**With the panel installed and attached to the magnets**, tighten the _frame.stl parts **through** the _panel.stls with the guide holes provided.
 Use your hands to hold the _frame.stl and _panel.stl flush with eachother while tightening for better alignment.

 **Image Here**

 Install the T-Nuts for the hinges and slide them under hinge_frame.stl

 **Image Here**

+The weatherseal is placed on last so you don't accidentally tear it while installing the frame STLs, if want the weatherseal placed flush along the inner side of the extrusion.
+If you purchased the same brand I did, many times the adhesive isn't aligned, use this to your advantage so you don't have any exposed adhesive.

+**Images here**

 Done?